Skip to Content

 • Lightly misting diluted lavender oil on bed frames or baseboards

-• Placing lavender satchels inside drawers or under bedding
+• Placing lavender sachets inside drawers or near bedding (not as a substitute for inspection)

 • Adding a few drops of lavender oil to laundry for linens

-These methods may create a scent bed bugs avoid temporarily, but they will not remove the population.
+These methods may create a scent bed bugs avoid temporarily, but they will not remove the population—and they should not delay inspection or treatment.

 Other Scents People Claim Can Repel Bed Bugs

 Bed bugs rely heavily on carbon dioxide and body heat to locate hosts.
 Strong odors may distract or deter them briefly, but they will not eliminate an infestation.
-Some commonly mentioned scents include:
+Commonly mentioned scents include:

 Peppermint